xeeraki/web_api/README.md

 BookStoreWebAPI: use .NET5 with MongoDB in cloud (Atlas)

-BookStoreAPI: Use .NET6 with MongoDB on premise (localy)
+BookStoreAPI: Use .NET6 with MongoDB on premises (localy)